 Tummy Tuck surgery, also known as an abdominoplasty, is useful to restore firmness after pregnancy and it can help re-contour the abdominal region following major weight loss.
 For some of us, the years have left us with this tell-tale little ‘apron’ around the middle which we cannot get rid of, even with diet and exercise.

 During Tummy Tuck surgery, an incision is made from hip to hip above the pubic area, in line with the ‘bikini line’.
-Abdominal muscles and their connective tissue (fascia) are tightened with stitches.
 Liposuction may be used to remove fat and refine the contours, and excess skin is removed.
-The navel may need to be repositioned and then the area is stitched closed, using multiple sutures, as required.
+The navel may need to be repositioned, and then the area is stitched closed, using multiple sutures, as required.
 This allows the abdominal muscles to be tightened, resulting in a more pleasing and comfortable flattened appearance.

 It is important to make sure you are well informed before choosing a plastic surgeon.
 Specialist plastic surgery qualifications are imperative in the decision-making process, and choosing the right plastic surgeon will help you to feel more relaxed and confident about your impending surgery.
 It is your body after all.